riolubruh/YABDP4Nitro/README.md

 Video Demonstration (you likely have to fullscreen to properly see the effect):
 <video src="https://github.com/user-attachments/assets/39d2b736-3bc8-488d-bb48-015abf5593ed">

-This feature cannot adjust the sharpness of your own stream nor can it add the sharpness user for other users.<br>
+This cannot adjust the sharpness of your own stream nor can it add sharpness to your stream for other users.<br>
 It is purely client-side.
 _________________________________________________________________________________________________________________